Spirit of the Rainbow HeronThe Storybook Cafe

 “If you can’t look on the bright side, I will sit with you in the dark”

-The Storybook Café was set up by Amy Metcalf to provide a safe space for people with mental health issues to come and relax, chat and feel supported by their peers.
-She also provides some creative activities to help guests to practice self-care – such as cupcake decorating, origami, letter writing, calligraphy practice, adult colouring – as well as the many books that form the Storybook library.
+The Storybook Café in Sheffield was set up to provide a safe space for people with mental health issues to come and relax, chat and feel supported by their peers.

 “We are able to open up conversations about mental health issues and other (intersecting) disadvantages – through discussing novels and their characters and how they generate empathy – and encourage collaboration between groups who are working towards furthering the discussion of mental health and reducing stigma.”

-So far the Storybook Café has helped guests by giving the opportunity to meet new people and expand their support group; using creative activity to help people overcome social anxiety and more easily connect with people.
-Amy will work towards continuing these outcomes and see what other benefits or suggestions come from the group themselves.
+The Storybook Café has helped guests by giving the opportunity to meet new people and expand their support group; the project also uses creative activity to help people overcome social anxiety and more easily connect with others.

 Find out more: